iamkirankumaryadav/OpenCV/Convolution Filters.md

 Used with images for `blurring`, `sharpening`, `embossing`, `edge detection` and more.

+Helps in extracting specific features from image.

+Images are fundamentally `matrices`, where each digit represents `intensity` of light in that position.

+`Grayscale` image is represented by `1` matrix describing the intensity of light.

+`Colorful` image is represented by combination of `3` matrices, each representing intensity of `R`, `G` and `B`

 ![Emboss - Deboss](Image/EmbossDeboss.jpg)

 `Kernels` are typically `3 x 3` matrices.